Water–gas shift reaction: Associative mechanism

-In 1920 Armstrong and Hilditch first proposed the associative mechanism.
-In this mechanism CO and H_{2}O are adsorbed onto the surface of the catalyst, followed by formation of an intermediate and the desorption of H_{2} and CO_{2}.
+In 1920, Armstrong and Hilditch first proposed the associative mechanism.
+In this mechanism, CO and H_{2}O are adsorbed on the catalyst surface, followed by the formation of an intermediate and the desorption of H_{2} and CO_{2}.
 In general, H_{2}O dissociates onto the catalyst to yield adsorbed OH and H. The dissociated water reacts with CO to form a carboxyl or formate intermediate.
-The intermediate subsequently dehydrogenates to yield CO_{2} and adsorbed H. Two adsorbed H atoms recombine to form H_{2}.
+The intermediate subsequently dehydrogenates, yielding CO_{2} and adsorbed H. Two adsorbed H atoms recombine to form H_{2}.

 There has been significant controversy surrounding the kinetically relevant intermediate during the associative mechanism.
-Experimental studies indicate that both intermediates contribute to the reaction rate over metal oxide supported transition metal catalysts.
+Experimental studies indicate that both intermediates contribute to the reaction rate over metal oxide-supported transition metal catalysts.
 However, the carboxyl pathway accounts for about 90% of the total rate owing to the thermodynamic stability of adsorbed formate on the oxide support.
 The active site for carboxyl formation consists of a metal atom adjacent to an adsorbed hydroxyl.
 This ensemble is readily formed at the metal-oxide interface and explains the much higher activity of oxide-supported transition metals relative to extended metal surfaces.
-The turn-over-frequency for the WGSR is proportional to the equilibrium constant of hydroxyl formation, which rationalizes why reducible oxide supports (e.g. CeO_{2}) are more active than irreducible supports (e.g. SiO_{2}) and extended metal surfaces (e.g. Pt).
+The turnover frequency for the WGSR is proportional to the equilibrium constant of hydroxyl formation, which rationalizes why reducible oxide supports (e.g. CeO_{2}) are more active than irreducible supports (e.g. SiO_{2}) and extended metal surfaces (e.g. Pt).
 In contrast to the active site for carboxyl formation, formate formation occurs on extended metal surfaces.
-The formate intermediate can be eliminated during the WGSR by using oxide-supported atomically dispersed transition metal catalysts, further confirming the kinetic dominance of the carboxyl pathway.
+The formate intermediate can be eliminated during the WGSR using oxide-supported atomically dispersed transition-metal catalysts, thereby further confirming the kinetic dominance of the carboxyl pathway.